 This is definitely the place to head when celebrating a special occasion.
 The Plantation House is in a stunning clubhouse overlooking Kapalua’s lush Plantation Golf Course.
 The sweeping views of the ocean are worth the trip alone.
 For dinner, expect Angus beef, Australian lamb, just caught mahi mahi, and fresh local raw fish.

 The Restaurant at Hotel Wailea offers relaxed elegance infused with creative island-to-table cuisine.
 Menus are created around what is available from Maui’s own farms and fisherman ensuring each dish is prepared using only the finest local, seasonal and artisanal products; including those grown in the restaurant’s own garden and farming operation.
-Guests are invited to select from a three or five-course prix fixe menu.
+You are invited to select from a three or five-course prix fixe menu.

 Maui reveals its cultural past through a thriving arts scene infused with the life-embracing spirit of aloha.
 LVH suggests investigating these five venues: